ET-Technologies/Computer-Pointer-Controller/README.md

 # Computer Pointer Controller

-The computer pointer app is used to navigate the mouse position through the user's gaze.
+The computer pointer application is used to control the mouse pointer through the user's gaze.
 A pipeline of four Openvino models will work together to accomplish this task.
+* Face Detection Model
+* Landmark Detection Model
+* Head Pose Estimation Model
+* Gaze Estimation Model

+An input image (video file or webcam feed) is send to the face detection model.
+From there a cropped face image is send to the landmark model and the head pose model.
+The landmark model provides the cropped left and right eye image and the head model provides the head pose angels.
+Both

 ## Project Set Up and Installation